N |

 imitirati («) imitate pakirati («) pack |

 (As you have probably already learned, such verbs always have the stress on the same syllable).
 In English, you can create potential adjectives from these verbs – analyzable, ignorable, imitable and packable.
 Unfortunately, this is not possible in Croatian!
 There’s no “ignorirljiv” or “ignoririv” (try entering these words into Google™).
-You’ll have to use relative clauses if you need such meanings.

 Unlike passive adjectives, most potential adjectives are comparable (and always use the -iji suffix).
 The stress moves to the suffix (ljiv):